nietjoost/Node.js-YouTube-bot-comments-remover/README.md

   - [Succes page example](#succes-page-example)

 ## Setup
 #### Install independencies
+Install the program NPM first.
+The software can be found here: https://nodejs.org/en/download/. <br>
 The command below needs to be entered in a command line either on Windows or Linux.
 Only works when you are in the main folder.
 ```
 npm install